MicrosoftDocs/well-architected/well-architected/operational-excellence/mitigation-strategy.md

 ### Detection

 To quickly identify issues with deployments, you need robust testing and [observability practices](observability.md) as they relate to deployments.
-To help catch anomalies quickly, you can complement your workload monitoring and alerting by taking the following steps:
+To help detect anomalies quickly, you can complement your workload monitoring and alerting by taking the following steps:

 - Use an application performance management tool.
 - Enable logging through instrumentation. <!-- Link to Operational Excellence instrumentation guide -->

 Smoke testing and other quality testing should happen at each phase of your rollout.
 Successful tests in one deployment group shouldn't influence decisions to test in subsequent groups.

-Having telemetry in place that can correlate user issues with a deployment phase helps you quickly identify which rollout group a particular user is associated with.
-This approach is especially important with progressive exposure deployments, because you might have multiple configurations running across your user base at any given point in the deployment.
+You can implement telemetry that correlates user issues with a deployment phase.
+Then you can quickly identify which rollout group a particular user is associated with.
+This approach is especially important for progressive exposure deployments, because you might have multiple configurations running across your user base at any given point in the deployment.

 You should be ready to respond to user-reported issues immediately.
-Whenever practical, deploy your rollout phases during working hours, when you have a full support team available.
+Whenever practical, deploy your rollout phase during working hours, when you have a full support team available.
 Ensure support staff is trained on how to escalate deployment issues for proper routing.
 Escalations should align with your workload [emergency response plan](emergency-response.md).

 ### Decision